 Just like having too much caffeine, these vitamins made me jittery!
 I became even more nervous and anxious than I had previously been, and I found it very difficult to relax.

-If you’re someone who has experienced TMJ, you may have experienced lockjaw.
+If you’re someone who has experienced TMJ disorder, you may have experienced lockjaw.
 Lockjaw is another word for trismus, which is the medical name for jaw cramping, muscle spasms, stiffness and trouble swallowing.

 I would experience this especially at night.
-I tried taking FLO at different times of the day to see if it changed my TMJ at night, but even taking them first thing in the morning didn’t change how my jaw would lock up as I tried to sleep.
+I tried taking FLO at different times of the day to see if it changed my TMJ disorder at night, but even taking them first thing in the morning didn’t change how my jaw would lock up as I tried to sleep.

 Ingrown Hairs in my Armpits